ibm-cloud-docs/codeengine/appdeploy-update.md

 4. To access your app securely by using a Virtual Private Endpoint, follow the instructions for  [Using your VPE to access an app](/docs/codeengine?topic=codeengine-vpe#using-vpes-app) to set up the VPE to access your app.

 If you have set your application for `visibility = private`, then you can only test your application through the [virtual private endpoint from within your Virtual Private Cloud (VPC)](/docs/codeengine?topic=codeengine-vpe).

+    By changing the visibility of your app, the change is effective immediately.
+It is important to consider the impact of the change for your active users or integrations as well as any security implications.
+You can change the visibility setting as needed.
+    {: important}

 ## Updating your app with the CLI